sylvainwhite/sylvain-white-dev/_posts/2021-02-21-designPatterns.md

 ### Definition

 * The **State** Pattern allows an object to alter its behavior when its internal state changes.
-The object will appear to change its class.
+The object will appear to change its class

 ### Advantages